golang/proposal/design/16085-conversions-ignore-tags.md

 and less readable and possibly less efficient code.
 The code must also be adjusted every time the involved struct types change.

-https://github.com/golang/go/issues/6858 discusses this in more detail. rsc@golang and r@golang suggest that we might be able to relax the rules for structs such that struct tags are ignored for conversions, but not for struct identity.
+[Issue 6858](https://github.com/golang/go/issues/6858) discusses this in more detail. rsc@golang and r@golang suggest that we might be able to relax the rules for structs such that struct tags are ignored for conversions, but not for struct identity.